Niles Township mulls over 2021 budget, yet to be finalized - Leader Publications

 “Last year we decided after funding it, we would not participate in the matching from the county, $162,000,” Ringler said.

 The timing for the decision coincided with the arrival of COVID-19 in Michigan.
+As the pandemic arrived, the township decided to table contributions to the county for road work in the case funding became further restricted by economic impacts from the virus’ fallout.

 “We just didn’t know where anything was going to go at the time.
 The $162,000 comes right out of the general fund balance, as we have no road millage for Niles Charter Township,” he said.

-Note: This story has been updated from its original publication to include additional context.